victorex27/P2PWallet/README.md

 ## Documentation
 View Documentation [P2P Wallet Documentation](https://documenter.getpostman.com/view/5657161/VUxXKiMV)
 And [P2P Wallet Base Url ](https://p2pwallet2.herokuapp.com//)

+## Use of Software
+- User has to signup in other to use the account
+- User also needs to login to generate a jwt token that expires every 15 minutes
+- JWT should be issued as a bearer token for each request
+- User should call Initiate Fund from Bank to initiate request to Paystack.
+A response will be returned with the url for payment
+- User should use this url to complete transaction.
+- User should use the referenceId gotten from Initiate Fund Api to confirm transaction status
+- User can use the Fund Transfer endpoint to make transfer to another valid account

 ## Built With

 * [Typescript](https://www.typescriptlang.org/) - Type safety for javascript